This post may contain affiliate links. Please read my disclosure.

 - Add all remaining ingredients (except cream) and set to cook on high pressure for 15 minutes.

 - Add the cream and simmer for 5-10 minutes, until sauce is reduced to desired level.
+Sauce can be thickened with a cornstarch slurry if desired - see expert tips.

-- Season with salt to taste and serve over egg noodles (can also be served over mashed potatoes, polenta, spaghetti, etc.).
+- Season with salt to taste (optional) and serve over egg noodles (can also be served over mashed potatoes, polenta, spaghetti, etc.).